2024

 • Divide your team into smaller groups, and assign each group a puzzle.

-• The teams will have to work together to figure out which pieces belong to which jigsaw puzzle.
+• The teams must work together to determine which pieces belong to which jigsaw puzzle.
 Set a time limit for this.

-The idea is to create a process of communication among people with different pieces/goals.
+The idea is to create a communication process among people with different pieces/goals.

 The activity aims to reduce inter-departmental communication lag to help the business process remain efficient.